mozilla/github-org-scripts/README.md

 ### get_active_hooks.py
 Find all hooks configured for an organization -- see --help for details

+### get_org_info.py
+Output basic info about an org, more if you have permissions.
+See --help for details

 ### team_update.py
 Update administrative teams so they can be used for the new GitHub discussion feature.
 Use the ``--help`` option for more information.